landx-id/blog/site/content/blog/jobs-at-landx.md

 ## Marketing Campaign

 **Job Description:**\

 1. Follow up communication with our brand listing regarding visual assets fulfilment;\
 2. Assist with KOL Management (Communication, Follow up progress & setup appointment for production);\
 3. Running survey & input regarding LandX campaign performance.

 **Qualification:**\

 1. Currently pursuing a Bachelor's Degree in Communications/ Marketing/Business or related field;\
-2. Strong communication and writing skills and also for time management;\
+2. Strong communication and writing skills and also time management;\
-3. Passionate about investment, finance and campaign marketing;\
+3. Passionate about investment, finance, and campaign marketing;\
 4. Only full-time internship applicants will be considered (3-6 months).

 ## Marketing Outbound

 **Job Description:**\

 1. Follow up communication with our potential & current community partner regarding offline event/ webinar;\
-2. Collection information & survey regarding NPS (satisfaction survey) to our partner and our past event;\
+2. Collect information & survey regarding NPS (satisfaction survey) to our partner and our past event;\
-3. Doing media monitoring & report to team leader every day.
+3. Doing media monitoring & report to the team leader every day.

 **Qualification:**\

 1. Currently pursuing a Bachelor's Degree in Communications/ Marketing/Business or related field;\
-2. Strong communication and writing skills and also for time management;\
+2. Strong communication and writing skills and also time management;\
 3. Only full-time internship applicants will be considered (3-6 months).

 If you are a person who is passionate and interested in the position, please send your application to:\